Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 18. Digression-demutation fluctuations are characterized by:

-a) the change of dominants and subdominants in floodplain meadows as a result of a sharp deviation from the average meteorological and hydrological conditions for these biogeocenoses;
+a) a change in dominants and subdominants in floodplain meadows as a result of a sharp deviation from the average meteorological and hydrological conditions for these biogeocenoses;

 b) changes in the ecobiomorphic composition of phytocenoses;

-c) a strong violation of phytocenoses with their subsequent demutation - a return and a state close to the original, as soon as the cause that caused the change ceased to operate;
+c) severe disturbance of phytocenoses with their subsequent demutation - a return to a state close to the original one, as soon as the reason that caused the change ceased to operate;

-19. Factors causing digression of phytocenoses can be:
+19. Factors causing digression of phytocenoses may be:

 a) severe prolonged drought;